mcneb10/swcModProofOfConcept/readme.md

 ## cae.json

-This file controls all aspects of the campaign and some information on in game purchases, events, and sales.
+This file controls all aspects of the campaign and some information on in game events and sales.

 data on battles ([BattleData](BattleData.md))